About the Dallas Court

 School Crossing Guard Program; and

-The City of Dallas Municipal Court created in 1899 in response to a state law requiring cities to institute a judicial branch of local government to address violations of city ordinances.
+The City of Dallas Municipal Court was created in 1899 in response to a state law requiring cities to institute a judicial branch of local government to address violations of city ordinances.
 It has jurisdiction over minor criminal cases and some civil cases.
 From 1899 until 1904 it was presided over by the mayor before a full-time judge was appointed.
 In 1941 a second court was created by the Dallas City Council, and due to expanded operations, a third court created in 1955.
 Today, the Municipal Court has eleven courts, five community courts, and around 130 employees.